FastAPI

-FastAPI is a high-performance web framework for building HTTP-based service APIs in Python 3.8+.
+FastAPI is a web framework for building HTTP-based service APIs in Python 3.8+.
 It uses Pydantic and type hints to validate, serialize and deserialize data.
 FastAPI also automatically generates OpenAPI documentation for APIs built with it.
 It was first released in 2018.

 Components

 Pydantic

 Pydantic is a data validation library for Python.
 While writing code in an IDE, Pydantic provides type hints based on annotations.
 FastAPI extensively utilizes Pydantic models for data validation, serialization, and automatic API documentation.
 These models are using standard Python type hints, providing a declarative way to specify the structure and types of data for incoming requests (e.g., HTTP bodies) and outgoing responses.